Atlantic Immigration Program (AIP)

 - Make a checklist of all the forms and documents that you need to submit.

 - Make sure that your employer, as well as you, fill up the respective forms for the program you choose to apply to.
 Here is a list of the forms that you may need to fill up:

 - Economic Class – Atlantic Immigration Program (AIP)

 - Supplementary Information- Your travels

 - Separation Declaration for Minors Travelling to Canada

 - Statutory Declaration of Common-law Union

 After filling up the respective forms, pay your fees.

-Then lastly, submit your application to AIPP Canada and hope your application gets approved.
+Then lastly, submit your application to AIP Canada and hope your application gets approved.

-We recognize the fact that not everyone has the time, patience or ability to prepare everything they need, so we’re happy to provide a wide range of services that could cater to your needs.
-Contact an immigration professional from our team today to discover your AIPP eligibility and further options for Canadian immigration.
+We recognize the fact that not everyone has the time, patience, or ability to prepare everything they need, so we’re happy to provide a wide range of services that could cater to your needs.
+Contact an immigration professional from our team today to discover your AIP eligibility and further options for Canadian immigration.